Mechanical Subsystem

 Hull

-McGill Robotics’ main design goals this year was to make a small, compact and agile robot, improving the accessibility of the electronics in the hull and adjusting the center of mass to have a well balanced AUV.
 The hull is rectangular, with a large opening on the top, allowing easy access to the internal electrical systems.
 This is a change from this AUV’s predecessor, Clarke, which had a cylindrical hull with tightly-layered electronics shelves that were difficult to access.
 The hull has windows on the front and bottom for cameras, and a window on the top to view an electronic board that displays the AUV’s system status.
+The hull is constructed from Aluminum 6061 and protected with an anodized coating.
+This material was selected primarily for its high thermal conductivity, which allows the hull to act as a passive heat sink for internal electronics, reducing the need for active cooling.
+The anodized surface provides corrosion resistance, essential for long-term underwater use, and has the added benefit of being non-conductive, which helps prevent unwanted electrical grounding through the structure.

 Design Verification